awumsuri/sellelectronics/README.md

 # SellElectronic

 A project done for a small pawn shop in NYC.
 It gives you uptodate marktetprices for you electronic device.
 This version is not the final skin or with the complete device list.
-It includes a scraper which runs 24hours a day for maintaining the lastest prices written in Node with Casperjs and Phantomjs
+It includes a scraper which runs 24hours a day for maintaining the lastest prices written in Node with Casperjs.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.